Fracture Repair Starting at $2000

 Veterinary Fracture Repair

 When a pet breaks a bone, you must first immobilize the bone so that the broken fragments cannot move.
 An immobilized fracture will hurt less, and the sharp ends of the bone fragments will not cause further damage to the muscles, nerves and blood vessels surrounding the bone.
+Caring for animals with broken bones requires patience, expertise, and a gentle touch to ensure their recovery is as swift and pain-free as possible.

 Fracture Repair